 8. What are some other practical tips?

 Work with an experienced fuel supplier/reseller with in-depth knowledge of excise duty rules/exemptions so that he or she can assist with issues that might arise.
-Your aviation fuel card provider should have a tax exemption program (such as our UVair VAT Exemption Program), or similar, in place to help you maximize your savings.
+Your aviation fuel card provider should have a tax exemption program, or similar, in place to help you maximize your savings.
 In addition, best practice is to plan international fuel uplifts based not just on fuel price, but on status of your flight and tax implications at each destination.
 Excise duties can, at times, double base fuel price.
 Your ability, or inability, to exempt excise duty should impact your decision on fuel uplift locations.